dsuch/pymqi/docs/examples.rst

 Notes:

-* When WebSphere MQ raises an exception, it is wrapped in a pymqi.MQMIError object which exposes 2 useful attributes: *.comp* is a completion code and *.reason* is the reason code assigned by MQ.
+* When IBM MQ raises an exception, it is wrapped in a pymqi.MQMIError object which exposes 2 useful attributes: *.comp* is a completion code and *.reason* is the reason code assigned by MQ.
 All the completion- and reason codes can be looked up in the *pymqi.CMQC* module.

 ===================================================================
-How to check the versions of WebSphere MQ packages installed, Linux
+How to check the versions of IBM MQ packages installed, Linux
 ===================================================================

 Code::

     import logging

     import rpm

     logging.basicConfig(level=logging.INFO)

     package_name = "MQSeriesClient"

     ts = rpm.TransactionSet()
     mi = ts.dbMatch("name", package_name)

     if not mi.count():
         logging.info("Did not find package [%s] in RPM database." % package_name)
     else: